Simple Payment Verification (SPV)¶

 SPV wallets only download blocks which have transactions related to their owned addresses, which could potentially reveal more information about the wallet than if it downloaded every single block.
 This only presents a very minor decrease in privacy, but it is a decrease nonetheless.
 This can be mitigated by downloading blocks from multiple peers so no single peer is able to see the full list of blocks downloaded by a wallet.
 Even if a passive observer on the network is able to see which blocks are downloaded by a wallet, they are not able to identify which transactions in those blocks are relevant.

 Wallets operating in SPV mode are only able to validate the block headers they download and not the filters.
 This makes a “false-negative” attack possible, whereby a malicious peer that knows a wallet is waiting for a particular transaction could send the wallet a fake filter which does not include the transaction, resulting in the wallet not downloading the block and so not becoming aware of the transactions existence.
 This transaction would still be visible to all fully validating nodes and wallets, and it will still appear in the block explorer.
-One way to prevent this vulnerability is to add the hash of the filter into the part of the block header that is PoW validated, enabling SPV wallets to easily check the validity of the filters without having to download their blocks.
-A proposal to make this change has already been suggested, however a hardfork will be required to make the required change to the block header format.
+DCP-0005 was activated by a consensus rule vote in early 2020, and this enabled adding the hash of the filter into the part of the block header that is PoW validated.
+As a result, SPV wallets will in future be able to easily check the validity of the filters without having to download their blocks.
 A “false-positive” scenario is not possible.
 If a malicious node provides a fake filter which includes a non-existent transaction, the wallet will simply download the full block, compare it to the filter and discover that the filter is not genuine.

 How do I use SPV?¶